 Estrogen levels are higher with the patch than with birth control pills or the vaginal ring.
 Because of this, there may be an increased risk for blood clots in the legs or lungs with this method.
 The FDA has issued a warning about the patch and the higher risk for a blood clot traveling to a lung.

 The patch slowly releases both estrogen and progestin into your blood.
-Your health care provider will prescribe this method for you.
+Your provider can prescribe this method for you.

 The patch works better than birth control pills to prevent pregnancy.
 Very few women who use the patch are likely to get pregnant.